Topological invariant for holographic Weyl-$\mathrm Z_2$ semimetal: Topological invariant of the Weyl semimetal

 In light of the aforementioned behaviour exhibited by the probe fermions, the retarded Green's function can be calculated directly.
 As previously established, the equations in \eqref{eom1} are comprised of two coupled first-order Dirac equations.
 When the in-falling boundary conditions are applied at the horizon, it is possible to select four different initial conditions at the horizon.
 The subsequent solution of these equations results in near boundary values, thereby determining the retarded Green's functions.

-{The calculation of the holographic Green's function and the consequent topological invariant for the holographic Weyl semimetal in the limit $M/b \to 0$(corresponding to the case where no back reaction of $A_z$ was considered) and for small $M/b$($\frac{M}{b} \ll\frac{M}{b}_{(c)}$, corresponding to a small back reaction) have been obtained in \cite{Liu:2018djq} using an analytic or semi-analytic method.
-However, for general $\frac{M}{b}$, where the back reaction becomes large, the analytical method becomes invalid.
-The present work employs numerical methods to facilitate the calculation of instances and the results of this calculation are presented in subsection \ref{wfs}.
-The calculation process is generally comprised of the following three steps.}
+{The calculation of the holographic Green's function and the consequent topological invariant for the holographic Weyl semimetal in the limit $M/b \to 0$, which corresponds to the case where no back reaction of $A_z$ was considered}, and for small $M/b$, i.e. $\frac{M}{b} \ll\frac{M}{b}_{(c)}$, which corresponds to a small back reaction}, have been obtained in \cite{Liu:2018djq} using an analytic or semi-analytic method.
+However, for general $\frac{M}{b}$, where the backreaction becomes large, the analytical method becomes invalid.
+If backreaction is not taken into account, the system would be in the $M/b \to 0$ limit, then several interesting features of the effective band structure would be lost: \begin{itemize} \item There will only be one pair of Weyl nodes as in Fig.4, which is much similar to that in weak coupling system. \item The two gapped bands would seem to have a crossing as in [36], which is an artifact of the $M/b \to 0$ limit. \item Multiple Weyl nodes and the band inversion behavior - features that will be shown to exist in the backreaction case - would be lost. \end{itemize}

+Therefore, the present work employs numerical methods to facilitate the calculation of backreaction cases and the results of this calculation are presented in subsection \ref{wfs}.
+The calculation process is generally comprised of the following three steps.

 The initial step in this process is to produce the numerical background for the holographic Weyl semimetal.
 The second step is to calculate the solutions of probe fermions on the holographic Weyl semimetal background numerically.
-We pick a very small $r_0>0$ and set the in-falling boundary condition for $\psi_{horizon}$. {Under} the chiral representation, {the obtained numerical results of $\Psi_1,\Psi_2$} are then utilised to determine the coefficients ${a_1}^i$ and ${a_2}^i$ in \eqref{UVbehaviour}.
+We pick a very small $r_0>0$ and set the in-falling boundary condition for $\psi_{horizon}$.
+Before proceeding, it is necessary to clarify the physical meaning of $r_0$.
+The Lifshitz horizon in \eqref{BackGroundIRGeometry} is situated at the point of $r=0$.
+However, in order to solve the equations of motion numerically, it is necessary to employ an IR cutoff, designated as $r_0$, in order to import the initial condition of the Lifshitz IR geometry, i.e. the irrelevant deformations in the IR to flow the geometry to a required UV geometry.
+Then in accordance with the chiral representation, the obtained numerical results of $\Psi_1,\Psi_2$ are utilised to determine the coefficients ${a_1}^i$ and ${a_2}^i$ in \eqref{UVbehaviour}.

 Finally, {we should choose four sets of linearly independent horizon boundary conditions, i.e. the $a_+,a_-$ in \eqref{NearHorizon}, and then solve the equation of motion to get the coefficients ${a_1}^i$ and ${a_2}^i$ in \eqref{UVbehaviour}.
 Here we use $a_{1,2}^{i,I},a_{1,2}^{i,II},a_{1,2}^{i,III},a_{1,2}^{i,IV}$ to mark the coefficients corresponding to different horizon boundary conditions.} The expression of the Green's function can be defined with the following source and response matrix \be M_s= ,~M_r= . \ee